 - Nominated for Business Person of the Year for the Business Recognition Luncheon through the Greater Green Bay Area Chamber.
 (2016)

 - Nominated for Entrepreneurial Award for the Business Recognition Luncheon through the Greater Green Bay Area Chamber.
 (2018)

 In her down time, you can find Emily probably not wearing shoes!
-Her two absolute favorite things to do are to explore nature and enjoy an evening bonfire in the backyard with her husband and daughters.
-Cheering on the Packers goes without saying!
+Her favorite things to do are to explore nature and enjoy an evening bonfire in the backyard with her husband and daughters.
+You can also find her enjoying her love of aerial hammocks, and cheering on the Packers goes without saying!